Sealing Adult Criminal Records in Arkansas

 For individuals who've completed their sentence and have no more than one prior felony conviction on record, the court may order the following felony convictions sealed once the applicable wait period has passed.

-No wait period.
-The following felony offenses are eligible for sealing immediately after completion of a sentence and other court-ordered obligations:
+No waiting period.
+The following felony offenses are eligible for sealing immediately after completion of the sentence and other court-ordered obligations:

 • nonviolent Class C and D felonies